This is the Only Debt That Disappears When You Die (and 9 That Don’t)

 rosinka79/Adobe Reminder Mortgage Payment in calendar with pen

-When you die, the mortgage on your house needs to be paid by your estate or by anyone who co-signed the mortgage.
+When you pass away, the mortgage on your house needs to be paid by your estate or by anyone who co-signed the mortgage.
 If the estate can’t pay the total balance, the executor of your estate may have to sell the house and use the proceeds to pay off the mortgage.

 When your mortgage passes to your heir, your lender may request that the mortgage be paid off immediately.
 If your heirs want to take over the mortgage, the lender may require them to prove that they can repay the debt.